• Access

 When the elephant appears, click on insert images and voila!

 Note: You can add different colors to your image using the contour tool.
-I will show you how to do this in the full step by step tutorial.
+I will show you how to do this in the full step-by-step tutorial.

 Using Cricut Pens in a Multi-layer Image